ndDhakad/SpaceXNext/README.md

 ##  Design, Accessibility and Semantic markup

-- I have tried to achieve the same UI as expected in addition to it I have also added 'Apply' and 'Reset' buttons.
+- I have tried to achieve the same UI as expected in addition to it I have also added 'Reset All' button to go back to the original state with no filters applied.
 - I have used 'Grid' system to achieve responsive behaviour for all kinds of devices.
 - I have tried to keep my code modular by creating components like projectCard/ noDataAlert/ sidePanel that can be reused across the application.